Logo

 Blocks

-You can create a new block by clicking Create New Block from the bottom of the session page.
+1. By clicking Create New Block from the very bottom of the session dashboard.

 Sections